delta003/opendata_mpn/README.md

 # OpenData MPN

-A different API for [open data on educational institutions in Serbia](http://opendata.mpn.gov.rs/index.php?page=ustanove) provided by Ministry of Education and Science.
+A different API for open data on educational institutions in Serbia provided by the Ministry of Education, Science and Technological Development of the Republic of Serbia.

 API is defined in `api/api.yml`